Tire Sidewall Damage: How Much Damage Is Too Much?

 However, if the cut is relatively shallow, it should be fine.

 Even if you’re unsure about the tire damage (for example, if you can’t see), it’s still best to follow this procedure.
-A technician might conclude that the tire’s fine – but it’s better to be safe than sorry!
+A technician might conclude that the tire’s fine – but it’s better to be prudent than sorry!

 In all circumstances, bulges or punctures in the tire wall mean you need a new tire.